 Configure Data Collection

 To send data from your Chef Infra Server or Chef Infra Clients to Chef Automate 2, the process is the same as Chef Automate 1.
 See Configure Data Collection for more information.

-On an internet-connected host, follow the steps in Create an Airgap Installation Bundle to upgrade your Chef Automate command-line tool and prepare an Airgap Installation Bundle.
+Follow the steps in Create an Airgap Installation Bundle on a machine that connects to the internet to upgrade your Chef Automate command-line tool and prepare an Airgap Installation Bundle.
 Transfer the bundle and Chef Automate command-line tool to the airgapped host and run:

 sudo chef-automate upgrade run --airgap-bundle </path/to/bundle>